-Pediatric Surgery.
+MCIR 7017 - Pediatric Surgery.
 One hundred and sixty to three hundred and twenty (160-320) hours.

 The student will have the opportunity to become a member of the surgical pediatric service of the Children Hospital.
 He/she will participate in the evaluation and management of surgical conditions on children.
 These will include: surgical emergencies on neonates, tumors, traumas and congenital cardiovascular anomalies.
-Student will perform night duties every four nights under the supervision of the resident in-charge.
+Student will perform night duties every four nights under the supervision of the resident incharge.

-Cancer Surgery.
+MCIR 7018 - Cancer Surgery.
 One hundred and sixty (160) hours.